 An introduction to intaglio and relief processes including drypoint, engraving, etching, aquatint, monoprints, woodcut and linocut.
 The development of imagery incorporating conceptual concerns in conjunction with specific techniques will be a crucial element in the progression of prints.
 Historical and contemporary references will be discussed to further enhance understanding of various techniques.
 Critiques will be held regularly with each assignment; critical analysis of prints utilizing correct printmaking terminology is expected.
 A final project of portfolio making and a portfolio exchange of an editioned print are required.

 Requisite: ARHA 102 or 111, or consent of the instructor.
 Limited to 12 students.
-Fall semester: Visiting Professor Tolley.
-Spring semester: Senior Resident Artist Garand.2016-17: Offered in Fall 2016
+Both semesters.
+Senior Resident Artist Garand.2017-18: Offered in Fall 2017

 An introduction to the practice of sculpture in a contemporary and historical context.
 A series of directed projects will address various material and technical processes such as construction, modeling, casting and carving.
 Other projects will focus primarily on conceptual and critical strategies over material concerns.
 By the end of the course, students will have developed a strong understanding of basic principles of contemporary sculpture and have acquired basic skills and knowledge of materials and techniques.
 Further, students will be expected to have formed an awareness of conceptual and critical issues in current sculptural practice, establishing a foundation for continued training and self-directed work in sculpture and other artistic disciplines.
 Two three-hour class meetings per week.

 Requisite: ARHA 102 or 111 or consent of the instructor.
 Limited to 14 students.
 Fall and spring semesters.
-Visiting Lecturer Culhane.2016-17: Offered in Fall 2016
+Visiting Lecturer Culhane.2017-18: Offered in Fall 2017 and Spring 2018

 An introduction to the fundamentals of the pictorial organization of painting.
 Form, space, color and pattern, abstracted from nature, are explored through the discipline of drawing by means of paint manipulation.
 Slide lectures, demonstrations, individual and group critiques are regular components of the studio sessions.
 Two three-hour meetings per week.

 Requisite: ARHA 102 or 111 or consent of the instructor.
 Limited to 18 students.
 Fall semester.
-Professor R. Sweeney.2016-17: Offered in Fall 2016
+Professor R. Sweeney.2017-18: Offered in Fall 2017 and Spring 2018

-(Offered as ARCH 216 and ARHA 216.)
-In this intermediate architectural design studio we will explore the intellectual and creative process of making and representing architectural space.
+(Offered as ARCH 216 and ARHA 216) In this intermediate architectural design studio we will explore the intellectual and creative process of making and representing architectural space.
 The focus will be to explore the boundaries of architecture--physically and theoretically, historically and presently--through digital media.
 Our process will prompt us to dissect 20th-century European architectures and urban spaces and to explore their relationships to contemporary, global issues.
 The capstone of the course will be a significant design project (TBD) requiring rigorous studio practices, resulting in plans, sections, elevations and digital models.
 This course will introduce students to various digital diagramming, drawing, and modeling software, while challenging students to question the theoretical and practical implications of these interdisciplinary media processes.
 Students will be required to participate in three workshop days outside of class time aimed at improving upon proficiency with digital tools.
 This course will combine lectures, reading, discussion, and extensive studio design.

 Requisite: ARHA 111.
 Admission with consent of the instructor.
 Limited to 12 students.
-Fall semester: Professor Long.
-Spring semester: Lecturer Jaminet.2016-17: Offered in Fall 2016
+Omitted 2018-19.
+Five College Professor Long.2017-18: Offered in Spring 2018